 Okay, enough of that since I am pretty sure I have made my point 🙂 One thing I really do like when it comes to risottos at restaurants is how fairly priced they seem.
 Risotto takes time and effort.
 To me, if the risotto is made perfectly, I have no problem paying a fair amount (my meal is always cheaper than my husband's meat dishes, but for a vegetarian meal I still feel the price is worth it.)

-- 3 1/2 cups homemade chicken stock (or your favourite stock!), simmering on stove top.
+- 3 ½ cups homemade chicken stock (or your favorite stock!), simmering on stove top.